 NO. Only the person charged with an offense can plead guilty, or pay a fine unless an attorney is obtained and that attorney files the proper paperwork with the clerk’s office.

 NO. The Judge’s will not allow a friend or relative to appear on your behalf unless there are extenuating circumstances such as hospitalization.
-Documentation is required when this occurs.
+In those rare emergency cases, documentation is required and seeing a judge is not guaranteed.

 SOME tickets require a mandatory court appearance.
 For those you must see a judge.
 Some tickets are payable and do not require an appearance before a judge.
 These tickets can be satisfied by payment of a fine.
-(See Making Payment.)
-You can call the Court (541-2224) and ask whether your citation is payable, or if it requires a mandatory court appearance.
+You can call the Court at (575) 541-2224 and ask whether your citation is payable, or if it requires a mandatory court appearance.

 YES, most tickets, unless you signed the Penalty Assessment section (See Reading Your Traffic Ticket), can be contested and a trial date can be scheduled.